grem11n/blog/content/post/velero.md

 ## Velero in Action

 After you installed a new thing is the best time to test it!
 Remember, we are talking about logical backups here.

 We basically need to read data from the Kubernetes API, compact it, and store it in some pre-defined location.
 In general, these operations shouldn't take a long time and they don't.
 I have tried to back up a little bit more than 3600 various Kubernetes objects and it took less than 3 minutes in total!

 Restore is a different topic, though.
 Again, from Velero's perspective restore process is straightforward and happens in a few minutes as well.
 It reads files from the storage, unpacks them, and applies retrieved objects to Kubernetes API.
 Some hooks may be executed before and after, which can contribute to the overall restoration time, but it still doesn't take long to restore Kubernetes objects.

-However, the presence of your objects in ETCD doesn't mean that your services are running!
+However, the presence of your objects in etcd doesn't mean that your services are running!
 Now it's time for the Kubernetes scheduler to take action to allocate actual resources.
 Things can go tricky here.
 How long does it take for your service to start?
 Are there many services that have to be restored?
 What are the relations between them?
 You will likely need to pull a lot of images into your freshly restored cluster, can your registry deal with it, are there any rate limits?

 Of course, Kubernetes is an eventually consistent system.
 So, your cluster should be Ok in some time.
 Moreover, you probably can take those odds in case of a disaster.
 However, you need to keep in mind those caveats whenever you need to restore a cluster or migrate to a new one.